section-engineering-education/engineering-education/content/articles/building-a-sheep-wolves-grass-agent-based-model-from-scratch/index.md

 > If you are already familiar with p5.js you can skip this section.

 We a going to use [p5.js, a Javascript library for creative coding,](https://p5js.org/)  to create our model.
 One of the applications of creative coding is to explain things visually.
 This is particularly interesting when we combine it with Agent-Based Models.
-With p5.js, we are able to:
+With p5.js, we can:

 - create visualizations of our model's complex dynamics;
 - manipulate parameters from our model;